 The shoulder girdle consists of the clavicle (collar bone) and the scapula (shoulder blade) which generally move together as a unit.
 Only the clavicle connects directly to the rest of the skeleton at the sternum bone.
 It is really only the scapula that moves from the action of the muscles.

-The Serratus anterior muscle is used in activities which draw the scapula forwards.
+The Serratus Anterior muscle is used in activities that draw the scapula forward.
 It is used strongly in push-ups and bench presses.
-Winged scapula is an indicator of having a weak Serratus anterior.
+Winged scapula is an indicator of having a weak Serratus Anterior muscle.

 Shrugging the shoulders (scapula elevation) requires the use of levator scapulae and Trapezius.
 Fixation of the scapula by other muscles, allows the levator scapulae muscles to work together to aid cervical extension, or independently to laterally flex (side bend) the neck towards the side of the working muscle.